r4victor/tenthousandmeters/content/blog/python_bts_05.md

 > A *scope* is a textual region of a Python program where a namespace is directly accessible.
 “Directly accessible” here means that an unqualified reference to a name attempts to find the name in the namespace.

 We can think about a scope as a property of a name that tells where the value of that name is stored.
 The example of a scope is a local scope.
 The scope of a name is relative to a code block.
-This is why I use phrases such as "local to a function".
 The following example illustrates the point:

 ```python
 a = 1